typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 | AKKA_SEED_NODE_PORT     | The Akka remoting port of the seed node.
 In most cases this value should match `AKKA_REMOTING_BIND_PORT`. | 2551 |
 | AKKA_ACTOR_SYSTEM_NAME  | The name of the `ActorSystem` of your application.
 For the purpose of this guide, we'll match the `ActorSystem` name with the application name. | 'myapp' |

-The following code can be used by your application to set up the `ActorSystem` based on the name specified by `actorSystemName` system property:
+Ensure the `ActorSystem` name in the application is set based on the value specified by the system property `actorSystemName`, for example:

 ```
 val actorSystemName = sys.props.get("actorSystemName")